mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 an unusual patchwork look, mixing low and high-tech building materials in an odd mish-mash of architectural flourish.

-Transportation between Caldos’ cities occurs in myriad ways; dirigibles, passenger gliders, solar-powered ground cars, railways and, perhaps most unusual of all, sand skiffs, the primary vehicle used to cross the planet’s dangerous dune seas.
+Transportation between Caldos' cities occurs in myriad ways; dirigibles, passenger gliders, solar-powered ground cars, railways and, perhaps most unusual of all, sand skiffs, the primary vehicle used to cross the planet's dangerous dune seas.
 Sand skiffs come in various sizes but most are designed to carry one to six individuals.
-They typically include an auxiliary engine that enables them to ‘jump’ sand traps and sinkholes.
+They typically include an auxiliary engine that enables them to 'jump' sand traps and sinkholes.

 SOFT OPPRESSION
 Under the current arrangement, the Caldos system is stagnant.